3DBAG/3dbag-pipeline/docs/development/code.md

 If you make a change in the source code in your code editor, the files are automatically synced into the running containers.
 You can see your changes in effect **after reloading the code location, job, asset or resource** in the Dagster UI on `localhost:3003`.

-The docker documentation describes in detail how [does the compose watch functionality work](https://docs.docker.com/compose/how-tos/file-watch/).
+The docker documentation describes in detail [how the compose watch functionality works](https://docs.docker.com/compose/how-tos/file-watch/).

 If you don't want to enable the code synchronization, you can use `make docker_up` command, which starts the containers without without the  `watch` attribute.